YongoDavid/Demo-2024/README.md

 Practicing managining req/res with an API using postman , trying to understand RESTful/REST API better REST API is the most common type and protocol for creating an API

+going back to spend more time on this Estate Project